Blog

 What Can We Expect to See?

 Countries across Central and South America are already collaborating on surveillance and control measures.
 With increased cooperation amongst neighboring governments, the world may see more countries reporting cases in the coming months.
-NWDP biologists are already predicting a rise in cases as migratory birds make their way back North.
+NWDP biologists are already predicting a rise in cases in the United Sas migratory birds make their way back North.
 To prepare for a spring case spike, the NWDP is working with partners at state wildlife agencies, providing proper equipment to test birds and maintaining a case database.
 The office will continue to provide accurate and up-to-date information on this epidemic.